 To help keep the ancient craft of beekeeping alive, we are working with MediBee Apiaries on the launch of a unique scholarship program to equip future beekeepers with the knowledge and skills to ensure the sustainability of the profession in Australia.

-This newly created program includes a full-time paid position at a Medibee apiary of choice, in either Glen Innes (NSW) or Evans Head (NSW), where the successful candidates will be trained in all aspects of beekeeping including husbandry, extraction, and logistics alongside a qualified mentor.
+This newly created program includes a full-time paid position at Medibee Apiaries as part of the three-year paid apprenticeship scheme, that will see our successful applicants become qualified beekeepers upon completion.
+The new apprentices will be trained in all aspects of beekeeping including husbandry, extraction and logistics alongside a qualified mentor.

-In addition, the successful applicants will have the opportunity to complete a Certificate III in Beekeeping (AHC32010) at Tocal College, with all course fees and associated travel costs fully covered.
+In addition to this, the apprentices will have the opportunity to complete a Certificate III in Beekeeping (AHC32010) at Tocal College, with all course fees and associated travel costs fully covered.
 At the completion of the three-year program, the apprentice will become a qualified beekeeper for Capilano with all licenses and compliance courses paid for, and further opportunities to complete a management course available if they choose to do so.
+Meet the successful 2017 apprentices here!